acrodrig/grout/README.md

 ## Example of usage

-See file `user.controller.ts` below.
+See file `users.controller.ts` below.
 It will be a somewhat functional (albeit naïve) in-memory database of users.
 Below is a very simplified version of the controller used in tests.
 The controller declares REST routes via the name of the method and path parameters start with `$` (as in `delete_$id`).

 Methods are defined according to the following grammar (`_` transforms into `/`, `$parama` into `:param` and `$$ext` into `.ext`).